-While iPad Pro specs have been chopped and changed over a long history of rumours, one point has stayed relatively consistent – the mooted 12.9-inch display.
+While iPad Pro specs have varied considerably over a long history of rumours, one has stayed relatively consistent – the mooted 12.9in display.

 That’s not surprising; as the iPad Pro name implies, this will be the biggest version of the iPad yet.
 There’s a reason it’s also been leaked as the iPad Air Plus, folks.

-Moving to 12-inches plus seems like a sensible move for Apple, as there’s plenty of money to be made in the productivity/business tablet sector.
-The unreleased iPad Pro’s main rival, for instance, is the Microsoft Surface Pro 3, which touts a 12-inch display.
+Moving to 12 inches-plus seems a sensible move for Apple, since there’s plenty of money to be made in the productivity/business tablet sector.
+The unreleased iPad Pro’s main rival, for instance, is the Microsoft Surface Pro 3, which touts a 12in display.

 A Microsoft Surface tablet

-On the other hand that also puts it in close competition to the new, stripped-down MacBook.
+However, this also puts it in close competition with the new, stripped-down MacBook.

 Unlike the screen size rumours, tipsters have been less consistent when it comes to the display resolution that Apple will use on its iPad Pro.

-As is true with seemingly all new devices rumoured to launch in 2015, the iPad Pro has been tipped with a 4K screen.
+As is true with seemingly all new devices rumoured to launch in 2015, the iPad Pro has been tipped to have a 4K screen.

 Well, sort of.
 A display supplier was reported as saying the iPad Pro will feature an almost-UHD resolution – that’s 3,840 x 2,160 or a little under.